T

 landmark

 A stunning Zen Buddhist temple whose top two floors are completely covered in gold leaf.
-It's set within a beautiful strolling garden and reflects magnificently in the surrounding pond.
+It's set in a beautiful landscape garden, reflecting perfectly in the surrounding pond.

 2. Midday